 Each Clark County, MO assault case comes with its own set of complexities.
 Your attorney will conduct a thorough investigation into your case to develop a tailored assault defense strategy that might include:

-- Scrutinizing the Evidence: Investigating the prosecution’s evidence for inconsistencies, mistakes, or breaches of your rights.
+- Challenging the Evidence: Investigating the prosecution’s evidence for inconsistencies, errors, or any infringement of your rights.

-- Proving Self-Defense: Arguing that your actions were taken in self-defense or in defense of another person.
-Additional strong defenses might include: lack of intent, consent, and false accusation.
+- Proving Self-Defense: Proving that your actions were in self-defense or in defense of others.
+Other strong defenses might include: lack of intent, consent, and being falsely accused.

-- Questioning Witness Testimony: Identifying biases or unreliable aspects in witness statements.
+- Disputing Witness Testimony: Highlighting any biases or unreliable testimonies from witnesses.

-Even if a conviction seems imminent, an experienced Clark County, MO Combs Waterkotte defense attorney can work to minimize the penalties you might face.
-Strategies could include:
+Even if a conviction appears unavoidable, an experienced Clark County, MO Combs Waterkotte defense attorney can work to minimize the penalties you face.
+This might involve:

 - Negotiating for alternatives to jail time, such as probation, community service, or diversion programs.